sinhasagar507/distributed-banking-system/README.md

 docker run -d --net mongo-shard-cluster --name config-svr-3 -p 27103:27017 mongo:4.4 mongod --port 27017 --configsvr --replSet config-svr-replica-set
 ```

-We have mentioned that all these 3 config servers belong to a replicaSet named *config-svr-replica-set*.
+All these 3 config servers belong to a replicaSet named *config-svr-replica-set*.

 So lets proceed and initiate this replicaSet.